Neradoc/Circuitpython_Keyboard_Layouts/README.md

 The goal of this repository is to contain a list of keyboard layouts for use with the Circuitpython [`adafruit_hid`](https://github.com/adafruit/Adafruit_CircuitPython_HID) library, that can be used as a reference for international keyboards and can be distributed as a "bundle" in the style of the Adafruit bundle.

-It is intended to be compatible with circup for easy installation with a command like this, once circup supports third-party bundles.
+It can be used with circup for easy installation.

 ```
+circup bundle-add Neradoc/Circuitpython_Keyboard_Layouts
-circup install keyboard_layout_win_fr
+circup install keyboard_layout_win_fr keycode_win_fr
 ```

+## Install your language

+To install both the layout and keycode files for your language, you need to copy 3 files to your board, in the **lib** directory of the drive.
+Pick the language and platforms that match yours.
+Use the `.py` or the `.mpy` version matching your version of Circuitpython.

+- `keyboard_layout.mpy` (support file)
+- `keyboard_layout_win_fr.mpy` (pick your platform/language)
+- `keycode_win_fr.mpy` (pick your platform/language)

 ### Layouts